Having the free flu jab could stop vulnerable people ending up in hospital, or even dying, this winter, the local NHS has warned.

 “Last year, around 1 in 4 of those eligible in Brighton and Hove did not claim their free flu jab.
 This year, residents should be vaccinated as they will be better protected from flu than ever before.
 We hope this improved vaccine will help ease pressures on local health services by leading to fewer avoidable GP appointments, fewer people needing hospital care and fewer deaths from flu.”

-• adults aged 65 and over
+· Those aged 65 years and over